 We rented a house with a beautiful backyard that ran parallel to a botanical garden.
 Every morning I would wake have my coffee, write in my journal and do a little yoga in the yard.
 Waking up well rested and without guilt, is a feeling I will never tire of.

-I remember being particularly excited/nervous about travelling to the Azores last year because it would be my first time travelling sober.
-I prepared by packing lots of teas.
+I remember being particularly excited/nervous about traveling to the Azores last year because it would be my first time traveling sober and I prepared by packing lots of teas.
 We were welcomed to our rented house with a bottle of wine, fruit and bread.
 I immediately put the wine away somewhere out of site.
 This year, when the same thing happened, I just put the wine on a shelf and forgot about it.

 It does get easier with time.
 Drinking alcohol becomes a habit that is so deeply embedded in our brains.
-For me, I needed to change the way I saw alcohol.
-I had to come to terms with the fact that it offers no benefit, that it is not a treat.
+It took time to change the way I viewed alcohol.
+I had to come to terms with the fact that it offered no benefit.

 The year before, at one particular restaurant I got a terrible pang of longing when we walked by the restaurant bar.
 I had drank there the year before with my husband and it was a pleasant memory.
 I struggled, but got through it and ordered tea.
 This year we visited the same restaurant and I felt very different.
-I watched the people around me drinking cocktails and wine and I felt no longing, In fact, I felt relief.
-Instead of feeling sorry for myself that I could not drink, I felt a little sorry for them that they wanted or had to.
-In much the same way I feel terrible when I see someone smoking.
+I watched the people around me drinking cocktails and wine and I felt no longing.
+Instead of feeling sorry for myself that I could not drink, I felt relief.

 I have travelled several times sober now and it is by far better in every way.
 I feel physically better, mentally more at peace.
 I am more present in my life.
 It might be the greatest gift I have ever given myself.
 Getting rid of alcohol has freed up an enormous amount of space in my life, space to let good things in.